maliMirkec/personal-website/site/side-projects/advent/index.md

 ---
 layout: index
-title: Advent of UI Components
+title: Advent of UI components
-old_description: For every day of advent I am showcasing a new UI Component.
+descriptionAlt: For every day of advent I am showcasing a new UI Component.
 The theme?
 You guessed it ― Christmas. 🎄
-description: During every day of the Advent of UI Components, I am building a new UI Component.
+description: During every day of the Advent of UI components, I am building a new UI Component.
 The theme?
 You guessed it ― Christmas. 🎄
 thumbnail: Advent_of_UI_components_nvaz4h
 type: articles
 tags: